natgo/wt-wiki-scraper/wikitext-transpiled/ground/T-55AMD-1.md

 * Consistent armour
 * Very resistant to autocannons
 * Drozd APS to block missiles
-* APS has plenty of charges
+* APS has several charges
 * Adequate penetration on APDS and APFSDS rounds
+* Access to APHE with fantastic post-penetration damage
 * Decent mobility

 '''Cons:'''

 * Below average reload time
-* Low post-penetration damage
+* Low APFSDS post-penetration damage
 * Slow gun and turret traverse
 * Disappointing gun depression
 * APS only protects 40 degrees to each side of the gun.